Lily Gaskell, Staff Nurse, Territorial Force Nursing Service

 THIRD DAUGHTER OF

 WHO DIED JANY.
 3RD 1919, ON ACTIVE SERVICE

 IN ENGLAND, AGED 35 YEARS…

-Sister of Maggie Gaskell, who served overseas with the Territorial Force Nursing Service, was invalided out of the service on 30 June 1918, died at 27 Cawdor Rd, Fallowfield, Manchester on 6 July 1919 and is buried in the same family grave in Macclesfield cemetery.
+Sister of Maggie Gaskell, who also served with the Territorial Force Nursing Service at the 2nd Western General Hospital in Manchester, was invalided out of the service on 30 June 1917, died at 27 Cawdor Rd, Fallowfield, Manchester on 6 July 1919 and is buried in the same family grave in Macclesfield cemetery.

 GRO (England & Wales) Index: Births, Deaths

 Cheshire Non-conformist & Roman Catholic Registers (Find My Past): Baptisms

 The National Archives, Territorial Force Nursing Service records, Ref WO 399/11432

 Commonwealth War Graves Commission website